Worth the Fighting For: A Memoir by John McCain

 Steven Weinberg teaches at the University of Texas, Austin.
 He has been awarded the Nobel Prize in Physics and the National Medal of Science.
 His latest book is To Explain the World: The Discovery of Modern Science.
 His essay in this issue is based on the fourth annual Patrusky Lecture of the Council for the Advancement of Science Writing, delivered in San Antonio in October 2016.
 (January 2017)

-Bertram Wyatt-Brown is Richard J. Milbauer Professor of History at the University of Florida.
-His most recent books are The Shaping of Southern Culture: Honor, Grace, and War and the forthcoming Hearts of Darkness: Wellsprings of a Southern Literary Tradition.
-(October 2002)
+Bertram Wyatt-Brown was the Richard J. Milbauer Professor of History at the University of Florida and author of numerous books, including The Shaping of Southern Culture: Honor, Grace, and War and Hearts of Darkness: Wellsprings of a Southern Literary Tradition.